 Exclusive-Boeing does not expect FAA approval for MAX 10 before summer 2023 -letter

-WASHINGTON (Reuters) - Boeing Co does not anticipate winning approval from the Federal Aviation Administration (FAA) for the Boeing 737 MAX 10 before next summer, according to an agency letter sent on Monday.
+WASHINGTON (Reuters) - Boeing Co does not anticipate winning regulatory approval its 737 MAX 10 before next summer, according to an letter from the Federal Aviation Administration (FAA) sent on Monday.

-Boeing faces a December deadline to win approval of the 737 MAX 7 and 10 variants or it must meet new modern cockpit-alerting requirements, unless Congress extends the deadline.
+Boeing faces a December deadline to win approval for the MAX 10 as well as another 737 variant, the MAX 7.
+Without an extension, Boeing must meet new modern cockpit-alerting requirements that could significantly delay the planes' entry into service.

-"With regard to the 737-10, Boeing's current project plan timeline has the 737-10 receiving an amended type certificate no sooner than summer 2023," the FAA said in a letter to Senator Roger Wicker, the top Republican on the Senate Commerce Committee, according to two sources who read portions of the letter to Reuters.
+"With regard to the 737-10, Boeing's current project plan timeline has the 737-10 receiving an amended type certificate no sooner than summer 2023," two sources quoted acting FAA Administrator Billy Nolen as saying in a letter to Senator Roger Wicker, the top Republican on the Senate Commerce Committee.

 The FAA, Boeing and Wicker's office declined to comment.